Doctrine Hub

 Total Depravity

-Does Scripture teach that fallen humanity is incapable of any positive response to God, or does it portray human beings as morally responsible agents who can choose to believe?
+Does Scripture teach that fallen humanity is incapable of any positive response to God, or does spiritual death describe alienation, corruption, and condemnation rather than the complete destruction of the ability to hear and respond to God's gracious call?

 Beyond Tulip Position